val3r1o/simple-Terra/README.md

 Simple terraform Apstra script <br>

 clone the git and get some simple Apstra example <be>
-You can do directly under Apstra VM, do not upgrade ubuntu <br>
+You can run this script directly under Apstra VM, do not upgrade ubuntu <br>

 sudo apt update <br>
 sudo apt -y install git <br>